...

 6. Enter the Verification Code

-7. Confirm and Save Backup Codes
+7. Save Your Backup Codes

 How to Log In with a Code Generator App